digitalutsc/islandora_group_defaults/README.md

 ## How to setup

-Follow this document https://docs.google.com/document/d/1fy2KyjlURBpseLbwqspD3Yv5iFPpv1HQF_qKClV7zso/edit?usp=sharing for setting up testing evironment for the access control:
+Follow [this document](https://docs.google.com/document/d/1fy2KyjlURBpseLbwqspD3Yv5iFPpv1HQF_qKClV7zso/edit?usp=sharing) (**starting from step 5** because this module already takes care of step 1-4) for setting up testing evironment for the access control:

 ### Collection Based Access Control Setup
   - **Restricted Collection 1** with the following group roles: